shoebot/shoebot/doc/source/commands.rst

     Draw a line from the pen's current point; coordinates are absolute.

-    :param x: x-coordinate of the point to draw to, relative to the pen's current point
+    :param x: x-coordinate of the point to draw to
-    :param y: y-coordinate of the point to draw to, relative to the pen's current point
+    :param y: y-coordinate of the point to draw to
     :type x: float
     :type y: float

 .. py:function:: rellineto(x, y)

     Draw a line from the pen's current point; coordinates are relative to the pen's current location.

     :param x: x-coordinate of the point to draw to, relative to the pen's current point
     :param y: y-coordinate of the point to draw to, relative to the pen's current point